The Only Clinic In The PNW To Offer INVOCELL

 During an INVOCELL treatment cycle, eggs and sperm are combined in the INVOCELL (IVC) culture device.
 The device is then placed in the vagina, allowing for fertilization and incubation to occur.

 After this incubation period, the device is removed from the body and the quality and quantity of your embryos that have developed are examined.
 Embryos (up to 2) will then be transferred to the uterus for the highest possible chance of success.
-A typical cycle can be completed in about three weeks, from the initial consultation to a successful transfer of the embryos to the uterus.
+A typical cycle can be completed in about three weeks, from the stimulation start to a successful transfer of the embryos to the uterus.

 - Medication to stimulate the growth of multiple eggs